-The most fascinating thing about anime and manga has always been the background drawings.
-Especially when watching an anime in high definition these can look super stunning. just can’t believe that these settings were actually drawn.
+The most fascinating thing about anime and manga has always been the background art.
+Especially when watching an anime in high definition these can look super stunning.
+I just can’t believe that these settings were drawn.
 After reading Bakuman we all know that mangaka like to get their inspiration from real places head out with their cameras or start collecting books with usable pictures from all around the globe.
-But the characters usually get all the rightful attention and that’s why I want to talk a little bit about one of the major companies which is specialized in doing gorgeous background art.
+But the characters usually get all the rightful attention and that’s why I want to talk a little bit about one of the major companies which are specialized in doing gorgeous background art.
 Meet the Japanese art studio 草薙 (Kusanagi).

 I didn’t like Welcome to the space show that much.
 Sure, the ideas were great and the whole design of the world was fantastic but the story was lacking a bit.
-No surprise when the main goal is creating a colorful universe the characters itself have to step back.
-Nevertheless the backgrounds were gorgeous and justify the purchase of the Blu-ray alone.
+No surprise when the main goal is creating a colorful universe the characters themselves have to step back.
+Nevertheless, the backgrounds were gorgeous and justify the purchase of the Blu-ray alone.
 Kusanagi was behind this one and did a marvelous job.
 The company is more than often releasing books with their artworks and did so for Welcome to the space show as well.
 In two books most backgrounds of the movie are shown.
-Without the hectic storyline you can just sit back with a cold Gin tonic and really appreciate the effort that has been put into these drawings.
+Without the hectic storyline, you can just sit back with a cold Gin tonic and appreciate the effort that has been put into these drawings.
 So many details and quirky ideas.
 Chapeau.

 If you love Ghibli you love the work of art director Nizo Yamamoto

-Especially with Anime the directors are drawn towards big events and constant movement.
+Especially with Anime, the directors are drawn towards big events and constant movement.

 Non non byouri brings you true 田舎 (いなか) feeling

-Of course we are interested in the whole process of creating backgrounds for anime an manga.
+Of course, we are interested in the whole process of creating backgrounds for anime an manga.
 I managed to find a great video explaining the whole work-flow involved.
-Studio 4C (probably best known in the West for producing Animatrix) demonstrates the process involved with drawing background art in this little video.
+Studio 4C (probably best known in the West for producing Animatrix) demonstrates the process involved withdrawing background art in this little video.